r-devel/r-dev-day/preparation/RSECon24.md

 Please keep an eye on the issues in the run up to the hackathon.
 You may need additional preparation to work on certain issues, e.g. learning to build R on macOS or reading background material.
 You can express an interest in a task by adding a comment or assigning yourself to the issue.
 You can assign yourself to multiple issues as it is not a final commitment, but you will probably only be able to work on one issue at the hackathon.

+## Equipment

+Participants are expected to bring their own laptop.
+Most people will be able to work through the browser only (using Weblate, GitHub browser interface or GitHub Codespaces).
+Work on OS-specific bugs may require using or building R on your own laptop.

+If you cannot travel with your laptop, you are still welcome to join, as we will be working collaboratively in small groups and you can pair with someone that has a laptop.

 ## Preparation

 Some things you can do to help prepare if you have time:

  - [Request an account on R's Bugzilla](https://contributor.r-project.org/rdevguide/IssueTrack.html#bugzilla-account) if you would like to work on bugs in the code/documentation and don't yet have an account.
 The process can take a few days, but is only a "nice to have".
  - [Set up an account on Weblate](https://translate.rx.studio/projects/r-project/) if you would like to work on translations.
-This can also be done at the hackathon.
+This can also be done during the hackathon.
  - If you would like to work on bugs in the R code (vs the documentation, the R Translations Dashboard, or the R Dev Guide) and you are not comfortable with building R from source, we recommend learning to use the R Dev Container as described in the [participant resources list](../../blob/main/participant_resource_list.md) (~1 hour).
 This will not be required for all tasks involving code, but will open more possibilities.

 The [participant resources list](../../blob/main/participant_resource_list.md) contains further links for learning more about contribution.
 Working through these in advance is entirely optional - we will aim to match you to tasks given your current knowledge and experience - but they will help you to get stuck in at the hackathon.